harish-ragavendra-25/Ex-07-Feature-Selection/README.md

 # CODE
 ```
-Developed By: HARISH RAGAENDRA S
+Developed By: HARISH RAGAVENDRA S
 Reg.No: 212222230045

 #loading dataset